Some common terms you might need to know.

 LTV (loan-to-value) ratio: The figure which states the proportion of the loan principal balance to the overall value of the collateral.
 It is the inverse of the collateral-to-principal ratio.

-Margin call: The demand from a lender to a borrower to satisfy their margin obligations.
-Unchained begins issuing margin calls when a loan’s collateral-to-principal ratio decreases below 150%.
-See our margin call process.
+CTP violation: The demand from Unchained to a borrower to satisfy their collateral obligations.
+Unchained loans trigger CTP violations when the loan’s collateral-to-principal ratio decreases below 150%.
+See CTP violations for further details.